Single Sample DNA + Protein#

 # Plot a combined signature heatmap, showing DNA, CNV and Protein signatures for all subclones

-# If you want to only plot 2 of the analytes
+# To only plot 2 of the analytes

-# You can simply adjust the code below by removing the arguments for the analyte you no longer wish to see
+# Adjust the code below by removing the arguments for the analyte that should be removed

 sample.signaturemap(